 JEE Main 2026 Registration Process

-The NTA started the JEE Main 2026 Registration process for Session 2 on February 1, 2026, and students have until February 25, up to 9:00 PM to fill out their forms.
-They can pay their registration fee by 11:50 PM on the same day.
+The NTA started the JEE Main 2026 Registration process for Session 2 on February 1, 2026, and students had until February 25, up to 9:00 PM to fill out their forms.
+The correction window remained active from February 27 to 28, 2026, up to 11:50 PM.

 The NTA started the JEE Main 2026 Registration process for Session 1 on October 31, 2025.
 Students had to fill out the JEE Main 2026 application form by November 27, 2025, till 11:50 PM, and pay their registration fees by 11:50 PM on the same day.